lucee/las/membership/membership.md

 A corporate entity can be a Member of LAS.
 A corporate entity has a single vote.

 A corporate entity may have several different representatives acting in a voluntary capacity on behalf of LAS.
-However, the Member only ever has a single vote with respect to binding decisions made by the Management Board or it’s sub-committees regardless of the number of contributing representatives.
+However, the Member only ever has a single vote with respect to binding decisions made by the Management Board or it's sub-committees regardless of the number of contributing representatives.

 $599USD per calendar month